Thalassotherapy - Treatment for Overall Wellness

 These treatments claim to boost the body's blood and lymph circulation, accelerating the metabolism and promoting the elimination of toxins.

-The seawater high-pressure jets can reduce tension from the back and shoulders, and cleans the skin and pores.
+The seawater high-pressure jets can reduce tension from the back and shoulders, and clean the skin and pores.
 It is also believed the high-pressure jets can keep the muscles taught, and give the appearance of youthfulness.

 Thalassotherapy's Potential Benefits